 A composite requirement can contain subrequirements in terms of a requirements hierarchy, specified using the UML namespace containment mechanism.
 This relationship enables a complex requirement to be decomposed into its containing child requirements.
-A composite requirement may state that the system shall do A and B and C, which can be decomposed into the child requirements that the system shall do B, and the system shall do C. An entire specification can be decomposed into children requirements, which can be further decomposed into their children to define the requirements hierarchy.
+A composite requirement may state that the system shall do A and B and C, which can be decomposed into the child requirements that the system shall do A, the system shall do B, and the system shall do C. An entire specification can be decomposed into children requirements, which can be further decomposed into their children to define the requirements hierarchy.